opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

 $ gunzip electricity.txt.gz
 ```

 Now we need to preprocess the data.
-Each feature is the previous q values of each time series(see figure above).
+Each training record is the previous q values of each time series (see figure above).
 Each label is the value of each of the 321 time series, h steps ahead.

 ```python
 #modules